prabhdeepsingh3499/KMeansCustom/README.md

 # KMeansCustom
-Implementing KMeans Algorithm, a Technique in Machine Learning used for clustering
+Implementation of KMeans Algorithm, a Technique in Machine Learning used for clustering